 I love a nice restaurant, but I’m not a huge fan of stuffy, over formal affairs so the Cultra Inn was just perfect.
 Suave and classy, but still a down-to-earth vibe, it’s a high-end gastro-pub and the atmosphere was spot on.

-The starters were delicious.
-The bacon soup came with a super fresh home-baked scone, and the smoked salmon was sourced in my small fishing town, Kilkeel.
+The starters were divine, and the local appeal was a nice touch.
+The bacon soup came with a super fresh home-baked scone, and the smoked salmon was sourced in my small fishing hometown, Kilkeel.

-The main courses then were both a ribeye steak and a sirloin steak, complete with 3 sides and the portions are huge!
+Our main courses were both a ribeye steak and a sirloin steak, complete with 3 sides and the portions are huge!
 Don’t make our mistake and order 3 sides, it’s madness.
-Despite the up market vibe his is still Irish grub, not French, so the portions sizes are huge.
-The Australian shiraz was a great accompanyment to the steaks too.
+Despite the up market decor, this is still old fashioned delicious Irish grub, not French, so the portions sizes are massive.
+The Australian Shiraz was a great accompaniment to the steaks too.

-After calming down from the wonderful 3 courses, we finished the dinner off with an Irish coffee (with local whisky) and a Bailey’s coffee – a great way to finish a great dinner.
+After calming down from the wonderful 3 courses, we finished the dinner off with an Irish coffee (with local whiskey) and Bailey’s coffee – a great way to finish a great dinner.
 I’ll be back guys.